polca/premise/docs/transform.rst

 per ton of clinker.
 Based on GNR/IEA roadmap data, *premise* uses:

-* the share of kiln technology for a given region and year:
+* the share of kiln technology for a given region today (2020):
     * wet,
     * dry,
-    * dry with pre-heater
+    * dry with pre-heater,
     * and dry with pre-heater and pre-calciner

-* the energy requirement for each of these technologies.
+* the energy requirement for each of these technologies today (2020).

+Once the energy required per ton clinker today (2020) is known, it is multiplied by a *scaling factor* that represents a change in efficiency between today and the scenario year.

+Then, *premise* determines
-Once the energy required per ton clinker is known, *premise* determines the fuel mix required, here also based on the GNR/IEA data.
+the fuel mix required, here also based on the GNR/IEA data.
 Essentially, such fuel mix is composed of fossil fuel (i.e., coal), alternative fuel (i.e., refuse-derived fuel) and biomass (i.e., wood chips).